 - The importance of providing state-wide services equitably across Queensland including those hosted by larger Hospital and Health Services.

 Rural and Remote reference group

-The Commission will establish the Queensland Rural and Remote Mental Health and Wellbeing Reference Group to monitor implementation of this Action Plan, identify emerging issues and good practice.
-The reference group will meet twice per year and will be convened by the Commission.
+The Commission established a Queensland Rural and Remote Mental Health and Wellbeing Reference Group to monitor implementation of this Action Plan, identify emerging issues and good practice.